Location - Bowling Green Bay National Park, Queensland, Australia

 Grade - 5, difficult, recommended for experienced bushwalkers only

-Distance - ~10 km return, depending on route
+Distance - ~7 km return, depending on route

-Time - 6-10 hours return
+Time - Allow 4-6 hours return

-Located in the Mount Surround area (near Giru), it's yet another beautiful spot inside Cape Bowling Green National Park.
-Just of the highway, you'll find Double Creek with fresh water running straight down from the Elliot Massif, this is a perfect place for a summer's weekend day trip.
-A great multi-day circuit is going up Double Creek to Sharp Elliot, across to The Shoulder and down Spring Creek.
-Double Creek was a favourite with Townsville Bushwalking Club in the 80s and early 90s.
-They walked up the southern creek for a couple of hours and then crossed over the ridgeline to the northern creek (Double Creek), descending down the creek to finish at the swimming hole.
+Located in the Mount Surround area (near Giru), this is yet another beautiful spot inside Cape Bowling Green National Park.
+Just off the highway, you'll find Double Creek with fresh water running straight down from the Elliot Massif; this is a perfect place for a weekend trip, especially in the summer.
+Enjoy Pangola Falls, Double Creek Falls, and Double Gorge.

 Sharp Elliot (1,183 m)